 Minwax Helmsman Spar Varnish- Satin.
 (Home Depot)

-You have purchased a piece of wood.
-Similar to a log home, your carving will dry over time and may develop drying checks or cracks.
-This is normal and can add character to your carving.
+You have purchased a tree stump carving or chainsaw wood carvings.
+Similar to log homes, your custom carvings will dry over time and may develop drying checks or cracks.
+This is normal and can add character to your carvings.
 If the cracks are large and located in a critical spot, they can be repaired.

-Contact JMS for pricing on repairs, and if you have any maintenace questions.
+Contact JMS for pricing on repairs of chainsaw carvings Jeff has sculpted, and if you have any maintenance questions.